MSIA/2020-msia423-Sah-Aakanksha/README.md

 	    **Stories:**
 		(1) Are there certain symptoms that can be grouped because they mean the same thing and co-occur in the dataset?
 		(2) Is the dataset huge and should it be subsetted in any way for the purpose of this project?
 If yes, how should that be done?
+		(3)  Explore the possibility to add additional datasets (such as severity of disease, information about the disease)

-- **Intiative 2:**
+- **Initiative 2:**
 	- Develop multinomial classification models to identify patterns in symptoms (independent variables) and estimate their relationship with a particular disease (dependent variable)

      **Epic 1:**
+	- Run model iterations

 		 **Stories:**
 		(1) Study about the different type of models that work well with such datasets (all categorical variables) (2) How should the dataset be split into test and train?
+		(3) Run different models, compute accuracy (CCR, AUC) and put it together in a table

+  **Epic 2:**
+	- Select best model and pre-compute predictions

+		**Stories:**
-		(3) Run different models, compute accuracy (CCR, AUC) and put it together in a table (4) For the best model, pre-compute the predicted probabilities for all diseases for all possible input combinations and store them in a dataset
+	(1) For the best model, pre-compute the predicted probabilities for all diseases for all possible input combinations and store them in a dataset

-- **Intiative 3:** Build an informative and easy-to-use app in a way that helps users better understand  their condition and treat it sooner rather than later
+- **Initiative 3:** Build an informative and easy-to-use app in a way that helps users better understand  their condition and treat it sooner rather than later

    **Epic 1:**
    - Design and build user interface

 	  **Stories:**
-		(1) Build the app with basic functionality - which allows user to enter inputs and then view the disease predictions (2) Add few more functionalities (such as, information about disease, its severity)
+		(1) Build the app with basic functionality - which allows user to enter inputs and then view the disease predictions (2) Expose app to final dataset with the pre-computed predictions (3) Add additional functionalities (such as, information about disease, its severity) (4) Add visualizations talking about the number of yearly cases of a particular disease

+## Backlog

+Note: 1 bar = small (<1 day), 2 bar = medium (2-3 days), 3 bar = large (4-5 days)

+- Initiative1.Epic1.Story1 (1 bar) - PLANNED
+- Initiative1.Epic1.Story2 (2 bars) - PLANNED
+- Initiative1.Epic2.Story1 (1 bar) - PLANNED
+- Initiative1.Epic2.Story2 (1 bar) - PLANNED
+- Initiative2.Epic1.Story1 (1 bar) - PLANNED
+- Initiative2.Epic1.Story2 (1 bar) - PLANNED
+- Initiative2.Epic1.Story3 (2 bars) - PLANNED
+- Initiative2.Epic2.Story1 (2 bars) - PLANNED
+- Initiative3.Epic1.Story1 (3 bars) - PLANNED
+- Initiative3.Epic1.Story2 (2 bars) - PLANNED

+## Icelog
+- Initiative1.Epic2.Story3
+- Initiative3.Epic1.Story3
+- Initiative3.Epic1.Story4

 ## Directory structure